ope-tech/laravel-ses/README.md

 Make sure your mail driver located in app/config/mail.php is set to 'ses'

 Run command to setup Amazon email notifications.
+Make sure in your configuration your app URL is set correctly.

 If your application uses the http protocol instead of https add the --http flag to this command